Aider vs Google AntiGravity

 Why these tools are being compared

 Both Aider and Google AntiGravity compete for builders who want fast, AI-assisted creation without losing control of their stack.
-Aider is built around runs in terminal, while Google AntiGravity is designed for agent-first architecture with manager and editor surfaces.
+Aider is built around runs in terminal, while Google AntiGravity is designed for four product surfaces in one platform: ide, 2.0 desktop, cli, sdk.
 This matchup helps clarify which strengths matter most for your next launch.

 Feature and pricing takeaways

-On pricing, Aider offers open source, whereas Google AntiGravity lists free preview.
-Feature-wise, Aider stands out for runs in terminal and edits local files directly, while Google AntiGravity delivers agent-first architecture with manager and editor surfaces and multi-agent workflows that coordinate editor, terminal, and browser.
+On pricing, Aider offers open source, whereas Google AntiGravity lists free tier, ai pro $20/mo, ultra tiers.
+Feature-wise, Aider stands out for runs in terminal and edits local files directly, while Google AntiGravity delivers four product surfaces in one platform: ide, 2.0 desktop, cli, sdk and antigravity 2.0 (may 2026) is a ground-up agent command center, not a vs code fork.
 If you care about AI speed and responsiveness, compare the feature breakdown below to see which tool keeps your flow steady.

 Who should choose each tool

 Choose Aider if you need Terminal Power Users and want a stack centered on ide-agents.
-Pick Google AntiGravity when you value Developers exploring multi-agent IDEs and prefer a tool that matches ide-agents.
+Pick Google AntiGravity when you value Multi-agent orchestration and prefer a tool that matches ide-agents.
 Check the feature comparison above to see which tool fits your workflow best.

 At a Glance